Paro Taktsang

-Paro Taktsang (སྤ་གྲོ་སྟག་ཚང་, also known as the Taktsang Palphug Monastery and the Tiger's Nest), is a sacred Vajrayana Himalayan Buddhist site located in the cliffside of the upper Paro valley in Bhutan.
+Paro Taktsang (སྤ་གྲོ་སྟག་ཚང་, also known as the Taktsang Palphug Monastery and the Tiger's Nest) is a sacred Vajrayana Himalayan Buddhist site located in the cliffside of the upper Paro valley in Bhutan.
 It is one of thirteen Tiger's Nest caves in historical Tibet in which Padmasambhava practiced and taught Vajrayana.

-A later monastery complex was built in 1692 by 4th Druk Desi Tenzin Rabgey around the Taktsang Senge Samdup cave, where Guru Padmasambhava meditated and practiced with students including Yeshe Tsogyal before departing the kingdom of Tibet in the early 9th century.
+A later monastery complex was built in 1692 by the 4th Druk Desi Tenzin Rabgey around the Taktsang Senge Samdup cave, where Guru Padmasambhava meditated and practised with students, including Yeshe Tsogyal, before departing the kingdom of Tibet in the early 9th century.
 Padmasambhava is credited with introducing Vajrayana Buddhism to Bhutan, which was then part of Tibet, and is the tutelary deity of the country.
 Today, Paro Taktsang is the best known of the thirteen taktsang or "tiger lair" caves in which he and his students meditated.

 The shrine dedicated to Padmasambhava, also known as Gu-ru mTshan-brgyad Lhakhang or "the Shrine of the Guru with Eight Names", refers to Padmasambhava's Eight Manifestations and is an elegant structure built around the cave in 1692 by Gyalse Tenzin Rabgye.
 It has become the cultural icon of Bhutan.
 A popular festival, known as the Tsechu, held in honor of Padmasambhava, is celebrated in the Paro valley sometime during March or April.

 History

 Background and legends

 According to the Namthar of the Lhakhang, it is believed that Padmasambhava (Guru Rinpoche) flew to this location from Singye Dzong on the back of a tigress.
-Guru Rinpoche disguised himself as the wrathful Dorje Drolo, meditated in a cliffside cave and then subjugated the malicious spirits.
+Guru Rinpoche disguised himself as the wrathful Dorje Drolo, meditated in a cliffside cave, and then subjugated the malicious spirits.

-Guru Padmasambhava, founder of the meditations cave.
+Guru Padmasambhava, founder of the meditation cave.
 Wall painting on Paro Bridge.

-An alternative legend holds that a former wife of an emperor willingly became a disciple of Guru Rinpoche (Padmasambahva) in Tibet.
+An alternative legend holds that an emperor's former wife willingly became a disciple of Guru Rinpoche (Padmasambhava) in Tibet.
 She transformed herself into a tigress and carried the Guru on her back from Tibet to the present location of the Taktsang in Bhutan.
-In one of the caves here, the Guru then performed meditation and emerged in eight incarnated forms (manifestations) and the place became holy.
-Subsequently, the place came to be known as the “Tiger's Nest”.
+In one of the caves here, the Guru then meditated and emerged in eight incarnate forms (manifestations), and the place became holy.
+Subsequently, the place came to be known as the "Tiger's Nest".